happo/docs/website/docs/cypress.md

 You can also use a timestamp or a randomly generated string.
 The important thing is that it's unique to the current CI run.

+### Email notifications

+If you set a `HAPPO_NOTIFY` environment variable as part of your Cypress run, an email will be sent out when the Happo comparison report is ready.

+Usage instructions for `HAPPO_NOTIFY` is available in [the Continuous Integration docs](continuous-integration.md#email-notifications).

 ## Advanced usage

 ### Setting a port for `happo-cypress`